martinapastorino/Semisupervised-CRF/README.md

 # CFC-CRF: Cluster level Fully Connected CRF

 A Matlab-based implementation of the remote sensing image classification method proposed in "A Semisupervised CRF Model for CNN-Based Semantic Segmentation With Sparse Ground Truth", written by L. Maggiolo, D. Marcos, G. Moser, and S.B.
-Serpico, IEEE Trans. on Geoscience and Remote Sensing, 2021.
+Serpico, IEEE Trans. on Geoscience and Remote Sensing, 2022.
-Please refer to this paper for a more detailed description of the algorithm.
+Please refer to this paper for a more detailed description of the algorithm and for parameters tuning.

 A preliminary presentation of this work was published by the authors in a conference paper: L. Maggiolo, D. Marcos, G. Moser, and D. Tuia, “Improving maps from cnns trained with sparse, scribbled ground truths using fully connected crfs,” in Proc.
 IEEE Int.
 Geosci.
 Remote Sens.
 Symp.
 (IGARSS), Valencia, Spain, Jul 2018, pp. 2099–2102.